rosshibb/ChaoticAdvection/README.md

   * `ImageMagick (magick)`

-* Windows is recommended for full compatibility with MATLAB system calls
+* Windows is recommended for compatibility with MATLAB system calls